 The seaside promenade, the narrow streets of the old town and a beautiful climate give Klagenfurt – Austria’s southernmost state capital – almost a Mediterranean feel to it.

 We, therefore, start in a slightly reverse order than usual and begin with the seafront.
 It’s located on the outskirts of town rather than downtown.
 Klagenfurt extends to the eastern end of Wörthersee, one of Austria’s hottest and most famous lakes.

 The seaside promenade

 < Click on the images to enlarge >

-Historic sights in Klagenfurt
+Historical sights in Klagenfurt

 The historic city centre (Innere Stadt) in Klagenfurt is characterized by Baroque and Art Nouveau facades.
-Small and large squares, narrow alleys and crooked streets make up much of the old town in Klagenfurt.
-Moreover, it’s difficult to make your way around the sights, as the centre is a well-defined square of 800 m times 800 m, surrounded by a ring road.
-Most of the historic city centre is reserved pedestrians.
+Small and large squares, narrow alleys and crooked streets make up much of the old town of Klagenfurt.
+Moreover, it is easy to navigate the sights, as the centre is a well-defined square of roughly 800 m x 800 m, surrounded by a ring road.
+Most of the historic city centre is reserved for pedestrians.
 You can therefore stress down and take time when you stroll around.

 Furthermore, there are plenty of shopping opportunities in small shops and the major shopping mall.
 The narrow alleyways, streets, and many squares provide space for various drinking and eating places.
 Even though Klagenfurt’s streets are lively during the summer, it’s still far less hectic than other major cities like Graz, Linz and Vienna.